barbazul/1kfa/mod_guide_player.md

 wasn't the spotlighted player's, nobody receives a experience point.
 -->

-Only the card that resolved the flip can generate a experience point, and only for the player who played it.
+Only the card that resolved the flip can generate XP, and only for the player who played it.

 If there are any negative consequences (damage, danger, etc) from the